omni-us/jsonargparse/DOCUMENTATION.rst

 .. note::

     Parsing of docstrings is an optional feature.
-For this example to work as shown, jsonargparse needs to be installed with the ``signatures`` extras require as explained in section :ref:`installation`.
+For this example to work as shown, jsonargparse needs to be installed with the ``signatures`` extra as explained in section :ref:`installation`.

 When :func:`.auto_cli` receives a single class, the first arguments are for parameters to instantiate the class, then a method name is expected (i.e.